pketh/pketh.github.io/_posts/2019-05-03-the-first-four-years-of-glitch.md

 Most developers don't need make files or ant or build tools.
 They just want everything built always.
 If they have written tests, they want all tests to run all the time.
 So why even give them a button to run tests?
 Run everything always and don't deploy until all tests pass.
 When all tests pass, deploy automatically.
 That's all.
 Now all I have to know as a programmer is that if my tests pass, the code is on the server.

-So this is the idea of Hyperweb.
+So this is the idea of [Glitch].
 Get rid of all the nonsense around programming which doesn't matter.
 Focus first on the 90% of people who would be programming if it wasn't so unnecessarily tedious.
 Hide all that baloney about branches and deployments and editors and how you get your code to a URL and hide every detail about hosting except where you hook up your amazon/paypal/appleID to pay for it.

 This is NOT squarespace.
 Squarespace is a GUI website builder.
 GUI tools always limit what you can do, because they don't map perfectly to HTML and CSS.
 They're clunky and never really win in the marketplace.
 We're giving you a real programming language (JavaScript, HTML, CSS) and we'll let you turn on things like node and angular.
 Our goal is not to reinvent programming languages because a lot of people have tried that and it doesn't always go so well.
 Our goal is just to eliminate the yak-shaving nonsense it takes to get code you just wrote to run.